jolatechno/QuIDS/README.md

 ```

 The `mpi_symbolic_iteration` class (or `mpi_sy_it_t` type) can be considered as exactly equivalent to the `symbolic_iteration` class (or `sy_it_t` type).

+The two added member functions are:
+- `get_total_num_object(...)` : Get the total number of object at symbolic iteration accross all nodes.
+- `get_total_num_object_after_interferences(...)` : Get the total number of object at symbolic iteration, after interferences but before truncation, accross all nodes.

 #### MPI iteration